 We love all the R's here at Ramble Folk, but our favourite is the middle child (not because I too am a middle child and I just get it (IYKYK)) but because if we can in some small (or big) way help people to see how fun and exciting it is to reuse something they already have or find, that already exists in the world but would have been otherwise discarded, and to upcycle an item that was once considered ugly or useless into something beautiful, then we feel like we are making a splash in the #reuserevolution and that's something we absolutely want to be part of.

 We create 'new' products from upcycled, vintage and leftover materials.
-Most of our materials are sourced from op-shops and second hand stores, and we also use items that we already have around the house, stored away in boxes and cupboards - I don't really like the word 'hoarder' but I do have a heck of a lot of stuff!!
+Most of our materials are sourced from op-shops and second hand stores, and we also use items that we already have around the house, stored away in boxes and cupboards - I don't really like the word 'hoarder' but I do have a heck of a lot of fabric!!

 We wash, sanitise and polish all of our second hand materials in natural, chemical free, Aussie made detergents, such as 'Koh' and 'Dirt' because they not only do an incredible job, they also align with our values.
 Any scraps of materials and offcuts we can't use for our products, we keep and shred them to add to our cushion inserts (stay tuned for this new and exciting addition to our range).